Main Street has developed a unique model to change lives and change mindsets.

 1. By Providing Inclusive Living Opportunities

 Located at 50 Monroe Street in Rockville, Maryland, the Main Street building has 70 apartments, 75% of which are affordable and 25% of which are specifically designated for individuals with varying special needs.
-Details about the apartments and the application process are available from Main Street’s property management company, Hercules Living, at LivingAtMainStreet.com.
+Details about the apartments and the application process are available from Main Street’s property management company, Edgewood Management, at LivingAtMainStreet.com.

 2. By Inviting Everyone into Our Community

 Main Street provides much more than housing.
-Through our membership program that is open to residents and non-residents, we provide community connection and enrichment through social, educational and wellness events.
-Everyone – regardless of age, stage, ability or socioeconomic status – is invited to join the inclusion movement and be a part of our spectacular and growing community.
-We welcome and offer opportunities to adults of all abilities, family members and professionals.
-See below our timeline of key milestones in the development of our community including the expansion of our membership opportunities.
+Through membership that is open to residents and non-residents, we provide connection and enrichment through social, educational, cultural and wellness programs.
+Everyone – regardless of age, stage, ability or socioeconomic status – is invited to join the inclusion movement and be a part of our spectacular community.
+With activity, professional and wellness membership options, there is something for everyone!

 3. By Changing Mindsets

-By being a part of the Main Street, our community learns together how inclusion looks and feels.
-We create opportunities for people of all abilities – including residents, members, parents, siblings, donors, volunteers and professional partners – to learn and grow together and to support one another.
+By being a part of Main Street, our community learns together how inclusion looks and feels.
+We create opportunities for people of all abilities – residents, members, parents, siblings, donors, volunteers and professional partners – to learn and grow together.
 This is not charity – this is a genuine community in which all have an opportunity to contribute and all have a place to belong.
 We believe that people without disabilities have as much to gain from being a part of an inclusive community as do those with disabilities.

 4. By Promoting “Bring Your Own Independence”